Pet Insurance

 The last thing you need, on top of all the other stressors when you have a sick pet, is financial stress!

-Until 2015 there were only two underwriters of insurance policies.
-In the last few years new companies have joined the sector and provided much needed additional options for today's pet owners.
-Now you can shop around and find the best deal.
+Until 2015, there were only two underwriters of insurance policies.
+In the last few years, new companies have joined the sector and provided much needed competition and a broader range of cover options for today's pet owners.

-This has also seen some improvement in the restrictions for many policies including;
+We have also seen improvement in the breadth of coverage for many policies including;

 • Coverage for the treatment of vaccinated diseases (previously excluded)